carlosolarte/EventB2Maude/examples/README.md

 # Case studies

-## About simulations
+## Properties

+In each case study, the section `PROPERTIES` of the Event-B files includes properties that can be verified.
+In all the cases, the invariant of the machine is added to this section and it can be verified using the `search` command of Maude (see some examples below).

-The experiments reported here were performed on a Dell 3430 with 64GB RAM and 6-Core Intel Xeon 4500MHz.
+The experiments for stochastic model checking reported here were performed on a Dell 3430 with 64GB RAM and 6-Core Intel Xeon 4500MHz.
 File `results.odt` contains several experiments for the case studies.

 ## Gear System